 What is 72(t)?

-72(t) is the Internal Revenue Code Section that covers withdrawals from retirement accounts, such as; 401(k)’s, 403(b)’s including Qualified Annuities, Pensions, Individual Retirement Accounts (IRA’s), or any other tax deferred retirement savings vehicles.
+72(t) is the Internal Revenue Code Section that covers withdrawals from retirement accounts such as 401(k) and 403(b), including qualified annuities, pensions, individual retirement accounts (IRA), or any other tax-deferred retirement savings vehicle.
 The age at which you can start taking withdrawals from a retirement account without penalty is 59½.
 If withdrawals are taken before age 59½ then there is a 10% penalty tax assessed.
 However, 72(t) lists some exceptions to this rule where you can access your retirement dollars prior to age 59½ without paying the 10% penalty tax.

 To find out more about properly structuring a 72(t) distribution, please provide us with some details.